airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### description

 *String* *nullable*.
-Provides as description for the object.
+Provides a description for the object.
 Example:

     "description": "The time interval at which observations occur over a given time period."